Note: the wording of this page was changed from "strategies" to "tactics" since that's exactly what they are: tactics.

-Why I created it: The best link building strategies are never found in one place, and the best lists of strategies are completely outdated.
+This is the most complete list of link building tactics on the Web, period.
+I created it because the best tactics are never found in one place, and the most complete lists are completely outdated.

-If you don’t want to click on each strategy, you can Expand/Contract All.
+If you just want to see the names of each tactic and not the descriptions, you can Expand/Contract All.

-You can filter the list of strategies below by time to execute & dependencies.
+You can filter the list of tactics below by time to execute & dependencies.

-These are the most basic strategies in the book.
-Everyone can build links with these strategies, no matter what industry you’re in.
+These are the most basic tactics in the book.
+Everyone can build links with these tactics, no matter what industry you’re in.

 For more information, read these tips & tutorials.